 The vena-cava filter is added in a small cylindrical form measuring approximately 2.0–2.5 mm in diameter.
 When discharged, it forms an umbrella shape.
 The construction is engineered with a wire mesh spacing that is small enough to trap clots.
 This is an example of the application of superelastic properties, but there are also a few commercially available thermally actuated vena cava filters.

 Dental and Orthodontic Applications

-Another commercially important application is the use of superelastic and thermal shape recovery alloys for orthodontic applications.
-Archwires made of stainless steel have been employed as a corrective measure for misaligned teeth for many years.
-Owing to the limited “stretch” and tensile properties of these wires, considerable forces are applied to teeth, which can cause a great deal of discomfort.
-When the teeth succumb to the corrective forces applied, the stainless steel wire has to be re-tensioned.
-Visits may be needed to the orthodontist for re-tensioning every three to four weeks in the initial stages of treatment.
+Due to the minimal “stretch” and tensile characteristics of these wires, substantial forces are applied to teeth; however, this can cause a great degree of discomfort.
+When the teeth yield to the corrective forces applied, the stainless steel wire has to be re-tensioned.
+In the preliminary stages of treatment, visits to the orthodontist may be necessary to re-tension the wire every three to four weeks.

-Superelastic wires are now used for these corrective measures.
-Owing to their elastic properties and extendibility, the level of discomfort can be reduced significantly as the SMA applies a continuous, gentle pressure over a longer period.
-Visits to the orthodontist are reduced to perhaps three or four per year.
+Superelastic wires are currently used for these corrective actions.
+Due to their elastic properties and extendibility, the level of discomfort can be decreased greatly as the SMA applies a continuous, mild pressure over a longer period.
+Visits to the orthodontist are reduced to maybe three or four annually.

-This continuous, gentle, corrective force illustrates the rather odd elastic properties of superelastic SMAs.
-A graph showing extension plotted against load produces a straight, horizontal line after initial loading.
-This shows the alloy to be non-Hookean, unlike carbon steel and other springs and constant forces can be derived from springs made of Ni-Ti alloy.
+This continuous, mild, and corrective force demonstrates the rather unusual elastic properties of superelastic SMAs.
+A graph illustrating extension plotted against load creates a straight, horizontal line after preliminary loading.
+The alloy is shown to be non-Hookean, unlike carbon steel and other springs, and constant forces can be derived from springs composed of Ni-Ti alloy.